Department of Undergraduate Theology

 MILD-365 Theo/Church Mission/Ministry 3 Credits

 A theological understanding of the ministry of the church and its mission to the world.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.